mugunthjhs/AI-Based-Task-Manager-Agent/README.md

 *   `app.py`: The main Streamlit application.
 Handles user interface, login, session management, and orchestrates calls to the LLM handler and database modules.
 *   `llm_handler.py`: Manages all interactions with the Google Generative AI model.
 Contains prompt templates for SQL generation and result summarization, and functions to invoke the LLM.
 *   `database.py`: Handles all direct SQLite database operations.
 Includes functions for creating the database and table, executing DML (Data Manipulation Language) and SELECT queries, and fetching specific task details.
-*   `Dockerfile`: Defines the container environment for deploying the application on platforms like Hugging Face Spaces.
 *   `requirements.txt`: Lists all Python package dependencies.
 *   `.env` (local only, not in repo): Stores the `GOOGLE_API_KEY` for local development.
-For deployment, this key is managed as a secret in the hosting environment.
+For deployment, this key is managed as a secret in the Streamlit Community Cloud settings.
-*   `tasks.db` (created at runtime): The SQLite database file where task data is stored. *Note: On the current free-tier deployment, this database is ephemeral and data will be lost on application restarts.*
+*   `tasks.db` (created at runtime): The SQLite database file where task data is stored within the application's runtime environment.

----

-## Limitations (Current Free Tier Deployment)

-*   **Ephemeral Data Storage:** The live application linked above is deployed on a free tier of Hugging Face Spaces.
-Due to the nature of free-tier ephemeral filesystems, **all task data entered will be lost when the application restarts or is redeployed.** This version is primarily for demonstration purposes.
-True data persistence would require a paid persistent storage solution or an external database.
-*   **LLM Imperfections:** While powerful, LLMs can sometimes misinterpret complex or ambiguous requests, potentially leading to incorrect SQL generation or unexpected behavior.
-Prompt engineering aims to minimize this, but it's an ongoing area of refinement.
-*   **Context Window:** The "memory" for follow-up commands is limited to the most recently interacted task.

 ---